mikeroyal/Self-Hosting-Guide/README.md

 [Sovereign Feeds](https://sovereignfeeds.com/) is a tool to Search for your podcasts and add them to your favorites.

+[IPFS Podcasting](https://ipfspodcasting.net/) is a Decentralized Podcast Distribution over IPFS where you can crowd hosting podcast episodes with storage & bandwidth provided by volunteer nodes.

 [Audiobookshelf](https://www.audiobookshelf.org/) is a self-hosted audiobook and podcast server.

 [Vod2Pod-RSS](https://github.com/madiele/vod2pod-rss) is a tool that converts a YouTube or Twitch channel into a podcast with ease.
 It creates a podcast RSS that can be listened to directly inside any podcast client.
 VODs are transcoded to MP3 on the fly and no server storage is needed.